Albert Horsfall: State Security Service

-Horsfall held this position until 1990, when he replace Alhaji Ismaila Gwarzo as the SSS' fifth director general.
+Horsfall held the NIA position until 1990, when he replaced Alhaji Ismaila Gwarzo as the second director general of the state security service.
 On 10 October 1992, Horsfall left the SSS.

 Later career

 Oil Mineral Producing Areas Development Commission

-From 1993, he was the first chairman of the Oil Mineral Producing Areas Development Commission (OMPADEC), a special purpose vehicle established by the government to bring about rapid development to the oil-producing Niger Delta; Horsfall is indigenous to the area.
+From 1993, he was the first chairman of the Oil Mineral Producing Areas Development Commission (OMPADEC), a special purpose vehicle established by the government to bring about rapid development to the oil-producing Niger Delta; Horsfall was indigenous to the area.

 Horsfall hired Goodluck Jonathan, later a president of Nigeria, for OMPADEC, Jonathan's first public service job.
 On 22 February 1996, the OMPADEC Board was dissolved.

 Horsfall and the OMPADEC commissioners were removed based on claims by the Abacha government of widespread non-performance by contractors; the government claimed these contractors received mobilization money but failed to perform satisfactorily.
 This followed a prolonged campaign of calumny mounted by Dr. Junaid, the fiery advocate of northern supremacy who Horsfall forcefully removed from the OMPADEC Board in 1995.
 In defence of his role and integrity, Horsfall claimed with authentic figures and statistics from the Central Bank of Nigeria (CBN) that during his three years of service in OMPADEC, the commission had received only 11.48 billion naira approximately $133,488,372 from government through monthly disbursements from the Central Bank of Nigeria (CBN) and that with this paltry sum he had performed a near miracle by dotting the whole of the nine oil-producing states with several on-going, medium and major projects and actually completed and commissioned 102 such projects and put them in use by the various communities throughout those oil-producing states.

 Following the OMPADEC Commission's dissolution and the removal of Horsfall and his Board, five different investigation panels probed the allegations of corruption, uncompleted projects, and debts being owed by contractors to OMPADEC.
 These included a panel headed by the famous anti-corruption crusader Economics Professor Sam Aluko.
 None of these panels returned a verdict of corruption or improprieties on Horsfall.

 Legal career

 In 1997, he established his law firm, Horsfall and Company, a legal consultancy firm.
-He is retired from public service, and is enjoying his normal pension.
-He has been chairman or a member of several federal constitutional review bodies, special adviser to President Obasanjo on Niger Delta Development, rehabilitation of militant and delinquent Rivers State youth, a member of the Nigerian National Constitutional Conference 2014, and a member of its special committee of 50 "wise men."
+He was chairman or a member of several federal constitutional review bodies, special adviser to President Olusegun Obasanjo on Niger Delta Development, rehabilitation of militant and delinquent Rivers State youth, a member of the Nigerian National Constitutional Conference 2014, and a member of its special committee of 50 "wise men."

+Death

+Horsfall's death was announced on 11 September 2026.
+He was 84.